GENERAL HAL GEORGE,

 The aircraft continued moving to the left and hit the leading edge of the Lockheed C-40 knocking both engines and the cockpit completely off, and then struck the group of people standing at the left wing tip, and crashed into the ground about a hundred yards further on.
 Lt.
 Hazard suffered only a minor injury to one of his feet.

-War Correspondent Mel Jacoby and "jeep driver" 2nd Lieutenant Robert D. Jasper of the Headquarters Squadron of the 49th Fighter Group were both killed instantly.
+War Correspondent Melville Jacoby and "jeep driver" 2nd Lieutenant Robert D. Jasper of the Headquarters Squadron of the 49th Fighter Group were both killed instantly.
 General Hal George was struck in the head and chest by flying debris from the collision with the jeep and was thrown several feet from the wrecked Kittyhawk.
 Another young 2nd Lieutenant standing nearby was knocked unconscious but was not seriously injured.

 General George was immediately transported to the Batchelor Field dispensary but the RAAF surgeons transferred him to the more modern medical facilities at Coomalie Creek Field Hospital where he was treated by American surgeon Lawrence Braslow.
 Unfortunately General George died the following morning.
 He was buried back in the USA.